Euphredes/Euphredes/README.txt

 and another person shared same exact slices from the circle, we would be the same person inwardly.
-History's escavation of that circle is knowledge by one name.
+History's excavation of that circle is knowledge by one name.
 Such a circle is what remains of .it.
 That is, the remains of where .it. can reside.